Get involved! Meet others and make a difference in not just your life, but others’ lives as well.

 Steele Medallions and Knightlites JV Pom Squad: Melinda Sweet, director and Catherine Smietana, asst. director

 The purpose of the SHS Dance Program is to promote and encourage team spirit, to foster good fellowship and sportsmanship by example, to engender enthusiasm and loyalty to team and school, and to excel and represent at any performance level.
 Dance members are involved in pep rallies, dancing and showing support at athletic events, participating in community events, and competition.
-Every spring involves a final dance show to showcase our talents and achievements from the year.
-Auditions are required in the spring in order to be a member of the dance program for the next school year.
 Everyone is eligible to audition for our JV Knightlites Pom Squad regardless of his/her dance background.
 A one- year membership completion in Knightlites, Cheerleading, or Color Guard is required to be eligible for Varsity Medallion auditions.
 Dance is a year round commitment with camp and practices in the summer and throughout the year.
 Any questions about the program should be directed to the Directors.
 We welcome you to our program and GO KNIGHTS!

-Steele Varsity, Junior Varsity Cheer: Danielle Zachary, head coach and Monica Rodriguez, asst coach
+Steele Varsity, Junior Varsity Cheer: Danielle Zachary, head coach and Jana Mahoney, asst coach

 Steele Cheer is at the heart of providing the most spirited support of our athletic teams.
 Cheerleading involves athleticism, dedication and a commitment to be a part of a team that is going places.
 We are involved in:

 · sponsoring pep rallies · cheering at athletic events · carrying school spirit and pride